willmendesneto/willmendesneto.github.io/content/posts/solving-a-problem-is-more-than-just-add-a-new-dependency/index.md

   My main goal in this post is starting some discussions about the criteria used to add a new dependency on several projects.
 So this should…
 date: '2020-01-19T09:13:00.419Z'
-categories: []
-keywords: []
 path: >-
-  /blog/solving-a-problem-is-more-than-just-add-a-new-dependency
+  /posts/solving-a-problem-is-more-than-just-add-a-new-dependency
 category: "post"
-lang: end
+lang: en
 layout: post
 author: Wilson Mendes
-tags: ['wordpress', 'jekyll']
+tags: ['frontend', 'performance', 'javascript', 'tests']
 ---

 ![](https://cdn-images-1.medium.com/max/2560/1*t6F7uYkRCKuCM2Rh_D0NVA.png)
-undefined

 > _My main goal in this post is starting some discussions about the criteria used to add a new dependency on several projects.
 So this should be something to keep in mind and start a broader discussion._